apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/Readme.md

 # JWT (signed)

+# NOTE

+Don't use this.
+As of 2018, there is a JWT policy built-in to Apigee Edge for this purpose now.

 This directory contains Java source code for a callout which verifies signed JWT, as well as an example API proxy, which shows how to use the callout.